taylorg8900/Obsidian-Notes-Coding/Education/CS50W/Lectures/Lecture 3 - Cheat Sheet.md

 - Variables `{{ [variable name] }}`
 - Conditionals `{% [if, elif, else, endif] %}`
 - Loops `{% for item in [list object] %}` `{% endfor %}`
+	- `{% empty %}` if the sequence is empty for some reason, use similar to if-elif

 Creating our HTML file
 - Put it inside of `[app name]/templates/[app name]/index.html`